-The Associate Director of Clinical Training and Community Engagement and the Field Practicum Coordinator reviews these evaluations and.
-Practicum performance is incorporated into quarterly progress letters sent by the program.
-Practicum Supervisors are expected to review and discuss the evaluations with students, and both the Practicum Supervisor and the student are required to sign the evaluation form to acknowledge that the evaluation feedback has been discussed.
+Practicum Supervisors are expected to review and discuss the evaluations with students, and both the Practicum Supervisor and the student are required to acknowledge this on the online evaluation form.
 If students have concerns about their evaluation, they are expected to discuss this directly with their supervisor.
 Students can also bring concerns to the Associate Director of Clinical Training and Community Engagement.
 The Associate Director of Clinical Training and Community Engagement and on-site practicum supervisors are in contact to monitor student progress and determine whether remediation steps and/or student feedback is required.
-If warranted, the Associate Director of Clinical Training and Community Engagement will also initiate discussions with the student on any notable areas of concern.
+If needed, the Associate Director of Clinical Training and Community Engagement will also initiate discussions with the student on any notable areas of concern.